moxpower/WSIndexUSA/README.md

 # WSIndexUSA

-WS Index for USA
+WS Index for USA with Dropdown menu

--Dropdown
--Pandas data creation
+-Random data creation with pandas